Make WordPress Faster Using W3 Total Cache and Cloudflare

 - Garbage collection interval: 3600 seconds

-Step 4: Browser Cache Configure Setting
+4. Browser Cache Configure Setting

+Browser cache is major to make WordPress website faster.
 The browser Cache configures setting is the last option of w3 total cache configures the setting.

 Under the general section, you need to tick mark some additional options and make sure all of these following boxes are checked.